What Is A Year-End Bonus? The Complete Guide For Beginners

 If you’re on the fence, here are the benefits of year-end bonuses you should consider:

 There are several types of year-end bonuses.
-Some are based on the performance of your employees, others are based on the performance of your business, and there are also bonuses that aren’t tied to performance at all.
+Some are based on the performance of your employees and others are based on the performance of your business.
+Some bonuses aren’t tied to performance at all.

 Learn more about the types of year-end bonuses to determine which makes the most sense for your business.